Otterington (horse): 1815: six-year-old season

 Otterington missed the whole of the 1814 season before reappearing in the ownership of Mr Kirby as a six-year-old in 1815, when he was campaigned in the south of England.
 At Newmarket he finished second to Don Cossack in a King's Plate on 28 April and then finished unplaced when favourite for a ten furlong handicap race two weeks later.
 Otterington had passed into the ownership of Mr Skeet by the time of the Derby meeting at Epsom, where he was withdrawn after finishing second in the first heat of the Town Plate.
 Otterington ended his racing career at Ascot Racecourse on 6 June when he finished last of the five runners in a two and a half mile sweepstakes.

 Stud career

 Otterington was listed for sale in January 1816 due to his owner moving abroad.
 He does not appear in any of the annual lists of stallions published in The Sporting Calendar and has no foals registered in the General Stud Book.
 He may have died of natural causes or been euthanised after his last race, although it is also possible that, like his sire, he was used to breed non-Thoroughbred stock.

 Pedigree

+^ Otterington is inbred 4S × 4S x 5D x 5D to the stallion Herod, meaning that he appears fourth generation twice on the sire side of his pedigree and fifth generation twice (via Highflyer)^ on the dam side of his pedigree.

-Otterington was inbred 4 × 4 to Eclipse, Herod and Highflyer, meaning that each of these stallions appears twice in the fourth generation of his pedigree.
+Otterington is inbred 4S × 4D to the stallion Eclipse, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Otterington is inbred 4D × 4D to the stallion Highflyer, meaning that he appears fourth generation twice on the dam side of his pedigree.